How to Survive The Ikea Shopping Trip – My Guide, and Yes it Includes Meatballs!

 The smaller items you pick up as you walk around the store.
 Really big stuff needs to be collected at the end, be warned, there can be queues.

 Trolley getting too full?
 Go and have a coffee in the store cafe and think about it.
-If you’re unsure, refer to your notebook and double check your purchases fit with your overall plan.
+(Get your Ikea family card for options on FREE coffee and discounts) If you’re unsure, refer to your notebook and double check your purchases fit with your overall plan.

 One thing on my list, every time, meatballs, yep, meatballs.
 Veggie, chicken or meat, they all deserve a place!